Ylab’s Canadian Amateur Radio (Ham) License Training

 - Choose three call signs because the one you want might not be available by the time you complete the test.
 The examiner will need these to fill out the paperwork.

-- Find your closest amateur radio club.
+- Find your closest amateur radio club at RAC or at this site.
 They will be happy to hear from you and will usually recommend an examiner who is close by.
+Bonus: it will be your first local radio club contact.

-- Search for an examiner on the Industry Canada website.
+- Search for an examiner on the ISED Canada website.
 Warning: the City search is crap, using only the exact spelling for a match.

 In addition to the slides, videos and quizzes for the test, we have added supplementary information to cover some of the topics in more depth.
 The information is useful if you have the time and desire to digest it.
 You can also check it out before getting into in-depth study.
 We’ve tried to keep it as simple and understandable as possible.